ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This article examines how variable-rate spraying can reduce chemical use while maintaining effective crop protection in orchards.
+          This article highlights variable-rate spraying as a way to reduce chemical use in orchards.
         </p>
       </div>